Rogue24/JPImageresizerView/README_EN.md

                   completeBlock:(JPCropDoneBlock)completeBlock;

 // Crop the video and extract a specified duration starting from the current time
-// duration --- Duration to extract in seconds (minimum 1s; if 0, extracts until the end of the video)
+// duration: Duration to extract in seconds (minimum 1s; if 0, extracts until the end of the video)
 - (void)cropVideoFromCurrentSecondWithDuration:(NSTimeInterval)duration
                                     presetName:(NSString *)presetName
                                       cacheURL:(NSURL *_Nullable)cacheURL